 For students, two publications served as key outlets from the daily rigors of medical school and contributed to the overall sense of a medical school community.
 Faculty members encouraged school activities such as these to inspire a climate of interest that advanced the educational mission of the school throughout its history.

 The Medico student newspaper was founded in September 1948 and was published monthly for the next 50 years.
 Its final issue was in 1998.
 Students were selected annually for the editor’s position.
-The rag was devoted to commentary on mundane issues like parking shortages and Razorback games, but it also for took on more substantive matters like issues with medical school policies and practices.
+The paper was devoted to commentary on mundane issues like parking shortages and Razorback games, but it also took on more substantive matters like issues with medical school policies and practices.

-When the national Medical Licensing Examination (FLEX) test went beyond basic sciences to include the healing arts, the editor of the Medico, concluded that the healing arts exam was “a needless expense, an intellectual farce, a waste of time, and in general a royal pain in the rump.”
+When the national Medical Licensing Examination (FLEX) test went beyond basic sciences to include the healing arts, the editor of the Medico concluded that the healing arts exam was “a needless expense, an intellectual farce, a waste of time, and in general a royal pain in the rump.”
 In 1974, the editor and other students tried to persuade the State Medical Association to endorse a proposal to substitute FLEX for the traditional exam.
 The students prevailed on the state legislature in 1977 to abolish the Healing Arts Board, which had controlled the exam since 1959.

 The newspaper was even threatened when the 1962 editor advised freshmen students to take on a “canned note” system where students transcribed lectures and distributed them, hence making class attendance less imperative.
 Dean Shorey threatened to suspend publication but the Medico continued publication until its final issue in 1998.